 "Reading is an act of listening."

-The passage above comes from Le Guin's 2002 essay "The Operating Instructions," which I recommend reading in full.
-You'll find it in her excellent new collection Words Are My Matter: Writings About Life & Books, 2000-2016 (Small Beer Press, 2016).
+The quote above is from "The Operating Instructions," an essay I recommend reading in full.
+You'll find it in Le Guin's latest collection, Words Are My Matter: Writings About Life & Books, 2000-2016 (Small Beer Press, 2016).

 * Danuta Kean's recent article "Library cuts harm young people's mental health services" (The Guardian, January 13, 2017)

 * Jane Yolen on the value of fantasy in "Children, reading and Tough Magic" (Myth & Moor, August 26, 2016)